bearsaturday/Panda/README.md

 Requirements
 ------------

-BEAR(Saturday) is only supported on PHP 5.2 and up.
+Panda is only supported on PHP 5.2 and up.

 Install Panda
 -------------